 The Company recognizes liabilities for statutory, contractual or legal obligations associated with the reclamation of exploration and evaluation properties.
 Initially, a liability for an asset retirement obligation is recognized at its fair value in the period in which it is incurred and the corresponding asset retirement cost is added to the carrying amount of the related asset.
 The cost is amortized over the economic life of the asset using either the unit-of-production method or the straight-line method, as appropriate.
 Following the initial recognition of the asset retirement obligation, the carrying amount of the liability is adjusted for changes to the amount or timing of the underlying cash flows needed to settle the obligation.
-As at November 30, 2015 and 2014, the Company had not incurred any asset retirement obligations related to the exploration and evaluation properties.
+As at May 31, 2016 and 2015, the Company had not incurred any asset retirement obligations related to the exploration of its exploration and evaluation properties.